2014 Quneitra offensive: Quneitra countryside offensive

 On 6 September, the Army launched a counter-attack to recapture Mashara town, but reportedly failed.
 Meanwhile, rebels captured the Majduliya hospital which served as an Army stronghold.
 According to the SOHR, at least 26 soldiers and 17 rebels were killed that day, while the pro-government Al-Masdar news site reported over 50 rebels were killed in an ambush by a Druze militia.
 Al-Masdar news also claimed that government forces captured the town of Nabe’ al Sakher.
 However, according to at least one pro-opposition source, the town already appeared to be under government control before the offensive was launched.
 Rebels captured Nabe’ al Sakher the next day.

 On 9 September, Syrian Army units retreated from the Khan al-Hallabat area, after rebels advanced there.
 At the same time, rebels captured the strategic Tell al-Mal, which connects the Quneitra and Daraa provinces.
 Later that day, rebels also captured Al-Mal, al-Taiha, Aqraba and the provincial border village of Kafr Nasij east of the hill.
 At least eight rebels were killed that day.
 At this point, according to the SOHR, rebels controlled about 70% of the villages and towns in Quneitra Governorate.

 On 10 September, rebels in the western countryside of Damascus pulled back into the northern countryside of Daraa province after the latest rebel gains.
 Meanwhile, rebels were advancing toward the outskirts of Madinat al-Baath, Khan Arnabah and into the ruined city of Quneitra, while the Army send reinforcements to al-Harra, al-Sanamayn, al-Jidiya and Zimrin east of Golan.
 The next day, Al-Nusra Front released all 45 U.N. peacekeepers they abducted on 28 August.

 On 12 September, rebels took control of the villages of Rawadi and al-Hamidiya, while they were also trying to capture the towns of al-Baath and Khan Arnabah.

-As of 13 September, the Syrian government has lost control of about 80 percent of towns and villages in Quneitra province.
+As of 13 September, the Syrian government had lost control of about 80 percent of towns and villages in Quneitra province.
 Two days later, the rebels managed to completely seize the Syrian-controlled side of the Golan.
 At the same time, the United Nations was forced to pull back hundreds of peacekeepers to the Israeli-occupied sector of the Golan.
 According to the Syrian ambassador Bashar Jaafari, the rebels took over their bases, weapons and vehicles.

 On 18 September, rebels captured the Deir al-Adas area in Daraa province, east of Kafar Nasig, after the Army pulled back from it.

 On 23 September, rebels announced the start of the Battle of "Nasron Mena Allah wa Fathon Qarib", targeting two hills and two bases related to 90th Brigade.
 Their aim was the complete control over the Quneitra countryside and the siege of the towns of Khan Arnabah and al-Baath.
 At the same day, the IDF downed a Syrian fighter jet that had infiltrated into Israeli airspace.
 The pilot died later that day, while at least 16 rebels were killed around the village of Taranja in the northern Quneitra countryside.
 The rebel attack failed and was ended shortly after.